 Two Viennese palaces and a city palais proved too little for Prince Eugene of Savoy, a man whose modesty seems to have grown smaller as his wealth grew bigger.

-The baroque Schloss Hof might be considered Eugene’s “little place in the country”.
+The Baroque Schloss Hof might be considered Eugene’s “little place in the country”.
 If by “little place” you mean a large estate.

 Fill a day trip with a palace to tour, gardens to admire, and a set of outbuildings full of surprises (wandering turkeys, Lipizzaner horses, and hidden rose gardens, to name but three).
+Lots for kids to do, too.

 - More info: Schloss Hof

-Various tour operators have special one-day excursions that leave from the centre of Vienna to popular destinations, taking the hassle out of travel arrangements.
+Finally, various tour operators have special one-day excursions that leave from the centre of Vienna to popular destinations, taking the hassle out of travel arrangements.

 These link to my affiliate partner, Tiqets, but a quick Google will throw up various alternative suppliers, too…